 Daughter Edna Younkin (1892- ? ) was born in March 1892.
 She resided with her parents in 1921 on Painter Street in South Connellsville and worked as a sales lady in a local candy factory.
 By 1952, she had married (?)
 Parker and migrated to Alexandria, VA, where her widowed sister Daisy Bungard also lived.
 She was still alive in 1974 when named in the Pittsburgh Press death notice of her sister Ina Brown.

-Son Carl H. Younkin (1894-1980) was born on May 28, 1894.
-He is reputed to have been married 10 or 12 times, but this needs to be confirmed.
-At the age of 22, in 1916, he is believed to have wed his first wife.
+Son Carl Hobert Younkin (1894-1980) was born on May 28, 1894.
+He reputedly was married 10 or 12 times, but this needs to be confirmed.
+In young manhood, Carl dwelled on Hymand Street in South Connellsville.
+He stood 5 feet, 6 inches tall and weighed 137 lbs., with blue eyes and a ruddy complexion.
+He joined the U.S. Army at the age of 20, traveling to Fort Slocum, NY to begin basic training.
+He served from Nov.
+1, 1914 to June 11, 1920, covering the period before, during and after World War I. At the age of 22, in 1916, he is believed to have wed his first wife.
+Her name is not known.
 Then he married again to Nelle Maxwell (1902- ? ), and they lived in South Connellsville.
-Carl allegedly deserted her, and they were divorced on Nov.
+Carl allegedly deserted her, and they divorced on Nov.
 12, 1919.
 News of Carl's and Nelle's divorce was published in the Connellsville Daily Courier.
-Within a few months, Nell gave birth to their son, Carl Edward Younkin.
+Within a few months, Nell gave birth in Ohio to their son, Carl Edward Hobert Younkin.
 Two years later, in 1921, he dwelled at home and made a living with his brother Ernest as a laborer in a tin mill.
 On Dec.
-30, 1922, he married again to Henrietta J. Hendrickson (1905- ? ), daughter of Edward and Susan Hendrickson.
+30, 1922, he married again to Henrietta June Hendrickson (1905- ? ), daughter of Edward and Susan Hendrickson.
 That year, they resided in Rostraver Township, Westmoreland County, where Carl earned a living as a cutter in a steel mill.
-By 1935, they later made their home in Belle Vernon, Fayette County, with Carl continuing to provide labor for Pittsburgh Steel.
-In February 1936, Carl was named in a letter by Younkin Family News Bulletin publisher Charles Arthur Younkin.
-The 1940 census shows this couple in Belle Vernon, and they remained there at least into 1942.
-Circa 1964, his residence was St. Petersburg, FL, with his home in Causeway Isles.
-Evidence suggests that his final years were spent in Plant City, Hillsborough County, FL and that he succumbed in Aug.
-1980.
+By 1934, Carl and Henrietta made their home in North Belle Vernon, Westmoreland County, with Carl continuing to provide labor for Pittsburgh Steel.
+Their address at that time was 312 Graham Street.
+In February 1936, Carl was named in a letter by Younkin Family News Bulletin publisher Charles Arthur Younkin who was active with the Younkin National Home-coming Reunion.
+The 1940 census shows this couple in Belle Vernon, and they remained there at least into 1942, at which time their home was at 382 Fell Street.
+His work at Pittsburgh Steel in 1942 was as a hoist operator.
+Circa 1964, his residence was St. Petersburg, FL, with his home located in Causeway Isles.
+Evidence suggests that his final years were spent in Plant City, Hillsborough County, FL and that he succumbed on Aug.
+15, 1980 at the age of 86.
 Former wife Nell married again to (?)
 Plumb.

 Daughter Ethel Marie Younkin (1896-1917) was born in March 1896.
 On Aug.
 29, 1915, she married John Albert Hartman ( ? - ? ), son of R.C. and Ellen (Hall) Hartman, in South Connellsville.
 A native of Franklin, VA, John was a glass worker at the time of marriage.
 They resided on First Street in South Connellsville.
 Tragedy struck this family twice in January 1917.
 Ethel, age 20, gave birth to a baby daughter, but the delivery was perilous, and the infant died shortly afterward.
 Then, just a few days later, afflicted with an infection of her birth canal, Ethel herself passed away at home.
 Rev. W.J.
 Everhart of the United Presbyterian Church officiated at the funeral held in the Hartman home, followed by burial in Hill Grove Cemetery.
 The Daily Courier reported that the funeral was "largely attended" including "a number of handsome floral tributes."